Everything You Need to Know about Beer Belly Fat

 An Unhealthy Diet

-As mentioned earlier, Singapore is a country of foodies.
+As mentioned earlier, Malaysia is a country of foodies.
 Everywhere you look there is a food stall offering the most delicious treats.
 That is why it is easy to get caught up in indulging your food cravings, anywhere at any time.

 Here is the thing, if you have a regular habit of drinking beer, but you eat healthy regularly, while it still may affect your health negatively, it can soften its toll as your body is equipped with the nutrients it usually needs.
 However, if you top a habitual drinking habit to an already unhealthy and imbalanced diet, you might be fighting a losing game.